 Blog sites, especially for UI UX design tools

 XD Ideas - www.xd.adobe.com

 XD Ideas is a fairly new blog in the UX blogosphere.
 It is powered by Adobe XD.
-The blog is divided into logical sections that make it easy to find what you’re looking for.
+The blog is divided into logical sections that make finding what you're looking for easy.
 There are helpful guides for learning the basics, key design concepts and principles, beginner-friendly career tips, and a lot of information on design processes, from wireframing to prototyping.

 You have probably heard of the prototyping tool Invision.
 They maintain an excellent blog site entitled Inside Design.
 If you're in the UX industry, the Inside Design blog can help you broaden your horizons, particularly if you're interested in optimizing UX processes and teams and gaining an understanding of product design and development.
 This is a great place to discover new UX trends, resources, tools, and events.

 The Justinmind blog covers a wide range of issues related to user experience design, and the entries are both informative and entertaining.
 The Justinmind blog features informative articles on a wide range of topics related to user experience design.
 These range from how-to tutorials on our prototype tool to news on the current UX design trends.